cgrates/cgrates/docs/tutorial.rst

   		-rateraddr="127.0.0.1:2000": Rater server address (localhost:2000)

 rater
+	The rater can be provided with the balancer server address and can be configured to listen to a specific interface and port.
 ::

 	rif@grace:~$ rater --help
 	Usage of rater:
 	  -listen="127.0.0.1:1234": listening address host:port
 	  -balancer="127.0.0.1:2000": balancer address host:port

 loader
+	The loader is the most configurable tool because it has options for each of the three supported databases (kyoto, redis and mongodb).
+	Apart from that multi-database options it is quite easy to be used.
+	The apfile, destfile, tpfile and ubfile parameters are for specifying the input json files.
+	The storage parameter specifies the database to be used and then the databses access information (host:port or file) has to be provided.

+	:Example: loader -storage=kyoto -kyotofile=storage.kch -apfile=activationperiods.json -destfile=destinations.json -tpfile=tariffplans.json -ubfile=userbudgets.json
 ::

 	rif@grace:~$ loader --help
 	Usage of loader:
 	  -apfile="ap.json": Activation Periods containing intervals file